Summary & Analysis of Daffodils by William Wordsworth

 About the poet William Wordsworth

 William Wordsworth (1770-1850) was a romantic poet.
 He wrote poetry with full of imagery, usually based around the natural world.
 His poetry is mostly subjective like other romantic poets.
 He lived during the era of French Revolution which he supported at start but became against later on.
-Some scholars advocate that relationship of Wordsworth with his sister, Dorothy that was far from plutonic love.
-But, Wordsworth did marry and lived with both his sister and wife.
+Some scholars advocate that relationship of Wordsworth with his sister, Dorothy was far from plutonic love.
+But Wordsworth did marry and lived with both his sister and wife.
 Samuel Coleridge, a best friend of Wordsworth, was a great poet of the romantic era.
-He was a contemporary poet who accelerated his romantic vision.
+He was contemporary poet who accelerated his romantic vision.
 Both were true lovers of nature and they were active members of Romanticism Movement.

 Introduction to the poem Daffodils

-The lyric poem “I Wandered Lonely as a Cloud” also known as ‘Daffodils’ was written by William Wordsworth.
+The lyric poem “I Wandered Lonely as a Cloud” also known as Daffodils was written by William Wordsworth.
 It is one of his best lyric poems in modern times.
-In the poem Daffodils, William Wordsworth reports a scene which he got an opportunity to have a look at valley that was full of huge number of daffodils.
+In the poem Daffodils, William words worth reports a scene which he got an opportunity to have a look at valley that was full of huge number of daffodils.
 This lyric poem consists of four stanzas; each stanza consists of six lines.
 Each line of the poem is metered in an iambic tetrameter.
-The rhyme scheme “ABABCC” is followed in the poem.
+The rhyme scheme “ABABCC” was followed in the poem.
 As he loved nature so the main theme of the poem is also the beauty of nature.
 The use of figurative language made it much appealing to the readers.
 The poem is subjective because it expresses the feelings of the poet himself; one of the key characteristics of Romanticism.

 Summary of the Poem Daffodils